scrameri/CaptureAl/README.md

 # CaptureAl
 Bioinformatic pipeline streamlining analysis of **target enrichment sequencing** data.
-This repository accompanies a scientific paper in review (Crameri et al. submitted), available [here](https://www.biorxiv.org/content/10.1101/2021.12.07.471551v1).
+This repository accompanies a manuscript in review (Crameri et al. submitted), available [here](https://www.biorxiv.org/content/10.1101/2021.12.07.471551v1).

 ### Download Capture Al scripts
 To use this pipeline, clone the [CaptureAl repository](https://github.com/scrameri/CaptureAl) and follow the tutorial provided below.
 For each step, there is a limited number of scripts that have to be executed, and these scripts often execute other scripts located in the repository.